GitLab Workflow changes its main branch from master

 - Insert a project snippet, supports multi-file snippets.
 Read more.

-- Compare your branch with master and view changes on GitLab.
+- Compare your branch with the repository's default branch and view changes on GitLab.
 Read more.

 - View active file on GitLab with highlighting active line number and selected text block.
 Read more.